 To carry out a cross-site scripting attack, an attacker injects a malicious script into user-provided input.
 Attackers can also carry out an attack by modifying a request.
 If the web app is vulnerable to XSS attacks, the user-supplied input executes as code.
 For example, in the request below, the script displays a message box with the text “xss.”

 There are many ways to trigger an XSS attack.
 For example, the execution could be triggered automatically when the page loads or when a user hovers over specific elements of the page (e.g., hyperlinks).

-Potential consequences of XSS attacks include:
+Potential consequences of cross-site scripting attacks include these:

-- Capturing the key strokes of a user.
+- Capturing the keystrokes of a user.

-- Running Web browser-based exploits (e.g., crashing the browser).
+- Running web browser-based exploits (e.g., crashing the browser).

 - Obtaining the cookie information of a user who is logged into a website (thus compromising the victim’s account).

 In some cases, the XSS attack leads to a complete compromise of the victim’s account.
 Attackers can trick users into entering credentials on a fake form, which provides all the information to the attacker.